schmitech/schmitech.github.io/_services/knowledge-mining.md

 Unlock the hidden value in your organization's data repositories with our Knowledge Mining & Discovery service.
 Using advanced open-source LLMs, we help you transform unstructured information into actionable knowledge and competitive insights.

-## The Knowledge Challenge
+## The Challenge

 Organizations today are drowning in data but starving for insights.
 Valuable knowledge is buried in research papers, internal documents, emails, and the minds of expert employees.
-Our Knowledge Mining & Discovery service helps you extract, organize, and leverage this knowledge effectively.
+Wee help you you extract, organize, and leverage this knowledge effectively.

 ## Core Capabilities